USB and device history from Amcache: InventoryDeviceContainer and InventoryDevicePnp

 InventoryDevicePnp#

 The technical view.
-One sub-key per device interface the PnP manager has enumerated.
+One sub-key per device interface the PnP manager enumerated.
 Where InventoryDeviceContainer lists "Brother HL-L2350DW" once, InventoryDevicePnp may list the printer's USB interface, its print interface, and any virtual interfaces it exposed.
-Fields:

 Field Meaning